-- 1. Install and configure IMS Version 8 or later as an IMSplex.
-See IMS Version 8: Administration Guide: System for information about configuring an IMSplex. - 14 See "SMP/E USERMODs" in the IBM z/OS Debugger Customization Guide for an SMP/E USERMOD for this customization.
+1. Install and configure IMS Version 8 or later as an IMSplex.
+See IMS Version 8: Administration Guide: System for information about configuring an IMSplex.

+15 USERMOD EQAUMOD2 is provided for updating EQASTART.
+See "SMP/E USERMODs" in the IBM z/OS Debugger Customization Guide for an SMP/E USERMOD for this customization.

-2. Include the IMS RESLIB load library, which is located in the hlq.SDFSRESL data set, in the standard search path for load modules used by your users. hlq is the high level qualifier of IMS installed on your system.
+2. Include the IMS RESLIB load library, which is located in the hlq.
+SDFSRESL data set, in the standard search path for load modules used by your users. hlq is the high level qualifier of IMS installed on your system.